It's your last chance to vote in the Golden Joystick Awards 2020

 If you've yet to vote in the Golden Joystick Awards 2020, you've only got until November 2 to use your excellent taste for good, helping to determine the best games of the last 12 months.

-There are 20 categories that need your votes this year, including PC Game of the year.
+There are 20 categories that need your votes this year, including PC Game of the Year.
 The games up for that most prized of awards are a stellar bunch drawn from every corner of PC gaming.
-Here's what's in the running for PC game of the year:
+Here's what's in the running:

 - Paradise Killer